Gheorghe Popescu: Dinamo București

 After 12 years, Popescu returned to his native Romania in 2002, signing with Dinamo București, and wearing the captain's armband from his first game, a 5–0 win over Ceahlăul Piatra Neamț on 17 August 2002.
 The following matches were less successful, as Popescu's performances and the club's results were disappointing in the eyes of the fans.
 In a derby against rivals Rapid București, he committed a handball, leading to a penalty, which resulted in losing the match.
 In his last game for the club, a 2–0 loss to Oțelul Galați, he struggled to contain Mihai Guriță, who scored both goals.
 After the match, fans chanted for Popescu to leave and told Giani Kiriță, the club's captain before Popescu's arrival, to tell him to leave.
 Kiriță applauded the supporters, a gesture that did not sit well with Popescu, who remarked: "In his place, I would have done it differently".
 The next day, Popescu terminated his contract with the club, stating: "I had to come to see for myself what is in Romanian football".
 He would later describe his transfer to Dinamo as "The mistake of my life".

 Hannover 96

 His last club was the German side Hannover 96, where he made his Bundesliga debut on 8 February 2003, when coach Ralf Rangnick sent him at half-time to replace Kostas Konstantinidis in a 4–2 victory against FC Nürnberg.
-He scored his only league goal when he opened the scoring in a 2–1 loss to Bayer Leverkusen.
+Popescu scored his only league goal when he opened the scoring in a 2–1 loss to Bayer Leverkusen.
 The final game of his career took place on 17 May 2003, ending in a 2–2 draw against Borussia Mönchengladbach, a result that earned Hannover the point that mathematically saved them from relegation.
 Popescu announced his retirement afterward, stating: "I feel tired, there is no point in taking money without working for it until 2004".